 Even the most expensive grill will rust when exposed to wind, sun, rain, humidity, and long-term use.
 So, if rust is inevitable, what can you do?
 Well, a lot.

 I’ve been using grills for more than ten years.
-Several of them, even stainless steel grills, show signs of rust during this time.
+Several of them, even stainless steel grills, showed signs of rust during this time.
 So, I started reading other user experiences, talking with friends, and trying out different methods to keep my grill from rusting.

 - Even stainless steel and cast iron grills rust when not properly cleaned and exposed to weather conditions.